rnjohn/anki-flash/README.md

 - [x] Make basic function of adding flashcard
 - [x] Check how the project should be organized
 - [x] Decide how the models of flashcards should be
-- [ ] Decide how the models of users should be
 - [x] Add mock data to the project to quickly test (done on mongodb)
 - [x] Add mongoDB/mongoose properly to the project
-- [ ] Add creating new users on db (using models)
 - [x] Add creating new flashcards on db (using models)
 - [x] Add showing the flashcards from db on ui
+- [x] Add deletion of flashcards on db
+- [x] Add option to delete flashcards on ui
+- [ ] Add updating the cards on UI from db after creating it
+- [ ] Add option to open modal on each flashcard, to delete or update
 - [ ] Add updating flashcards on db
 - [ ] Add option to update flashcards on ui
-- [x] Add deletion of flashcards on db
+- [ ] Add creating new users on db (using models)
-- [x] Add option to delete flashcards on ui
+- [ ] Decide how the models of users should be
 - [ ] Check options for authentication
 - [ ] Add authentication to the project
 - [ ] Add image uploading to the flashcards